Arcadidc/cli-tool/README.md

-# CLI-TOOl for the TODO app!
+# CLI-Tool for the TODO app!

 This is a cli-tool in order to interact with the [TODO app](https://github.com/scotch-io/node-todo).
 I changed some things in that repository (can be found [here](https://github.com/Arcadidc/minikube-node-todo)) with the changes explained.